jcreedcmu/pyoro/DESIGN.md

 - Finally, if all of the above destinations are not clear, set the destination to the current position of the entity.

+If we didn't move to the target itself, add to the set of forced tiles the *last* proposed target that wasn't used, with the force vector being the impetus.

 #### Collision Phase

 - After all entities have been moved to their destination, resolve